gnabyl/cellulut/CONTRIBUTING.md

 We're using Git for versioning our code.
 If you're unfamiliar with this tool check out this [simple guide](https://rogerdudler.github.io/git-guide/).

-Git can be a bit of a pain in the ass sometimes, try to really understand how it works, and when you run into a problem, remember thousands of people had the same problem and that Google is your friend :monocle_face:.
+Git can be a bit of a pain in the ass sometimes, try to really understand how it works, and when you run into a problem, remember thousands of people had the same problem and that Google is your friend.